rigelchat/.github/profile/README.md

 ## 📜 The Story & The Name

-### From Oxicord to Rigel
+### From a Fun Experiment to a Serious Ambition

 The project originally began under the name **Oxicord**.
+At first, it was just a fun experiment—a way to learn and see if we could build a functional chat platform from scratch.

-The idea was simple: to be as essential as oxygen for communication.
-However, as the project matured, we realized that sticking to the "cord" naming convention tied us too closely to the past and the very platforms we wanted to offer an alternative to.
+However, as the prototype evolved, so did the vision.
+We realized that this "toy project" had the potential to become a robust, serious alternative for communities seeking independence.
+But to be taken seriously, we needed to shed our past.
+Sticking to the "cord" naming convention tied us too closely to the platforms we wanted to challenge.

 We didn't want to be just another "clone" or a shadow.
 We wanted to shine on our own.